yihanhu97/SoundMapping-ODAS/Matrix/updates.md

 ### bash scripts
 1. Created a bash script that will clean up all remaining files in the recordings folder at reboot.
-2. Created a bash script `IPUpload.sh` that publishes private IP address to google drive at reboot.
+2. Created a bash script `IPupload.sh` that publishes private IP address to google drive at reboot.

 ### TODO:
 1. Update `IPUpload.sh` so that it detects IP address change